jdcloudcom/en/documentation/Big-Data-&-Analytics/Stream-Hub/Operation-Guide/create-topic.md

 1. Preparation Work<br>
 Before using the Stream Hub service, you first need to register for a JD Cloud account. <br><br>
 2. Create a Topic<br>
-Step 1: Log in to the WEB console, go to the “Topic Management” page of the Stream Hub, and click **New Topic**. <br>
+Step 1: Log in to the WEB console, go to the "Topic Management" page of the Stream Hub, and click **New Topic**. <br>
 ![创建主题](../../../../image/DataBus/db-004.png)<br><br>
 Step 2: Fill in the basic information of the topic, click **Confirm** to create the topic. <br>
 ![填写信息](../../../../image/DataBus/db-005.png)<br><br>